angular-package/type/README.md

 #### `Never`

-A type from the provided generic `Type` variable, besides a type provided in the generic `Not` variable which causes its change to `never`.
+A generic type that takes generic type variable `Type` constrained by a generic type variable `Not` which constraint causes its change to `never`.

 ```typescript
 type Never<Not, Type> = Type extends Not ? never : Type;